brocktopia/notes-at-vuex/README.md

 > A note taking app that retrieves and stores location data for each note.
 This is a fork of [github.com/brocktopia/notes-at](https://github.com/brocktopia/notes-at) using Vuex for state management of data.

+## testing branch

+This branch implements testing using vue-test-utils &amp; vue-jest with Jest as the test runner.

 ## Dependencies

 **Server-side**